autumn-mck/gnss-war-room/ReadMe.md

 On Linux: `source .venv/bin/activate`
 On Windows: `.venv\Scripts\Activate.ps1`

 Install dependencies: `pip install -r requirements.txt`
 Copy `config.example.json5` to `config.json5`, then edit as needed.

 ### If running MQTT broker locally

-TODO: Windows?
-Start up the container for the MQTT broker: `podman compose up`
+Start up the container for the MQTT broker: `podman compose up` (Note: docker will also work)

 Now, while the container is running, set a password for publishing to the broker: `podman exec mosquitto mosquitto_passwd -b /etc/mosquitto/passwd gnssreceiver <password>`, replacing `<password>` with a password of your choosing (e.g. "Joshua").
-Create a file called `.env`, with the contents `GNSS_PUBLISHER_PASSWORD=<password>`.
+Create a file called `.env` in the root folder of the project, with the contents `GNSS_PUBLISHER_PASSWORD=<password>`.

 Finally, restart the broker container for it to read the new password.